knights-analytics/hugot/README.md

 batchResult, err := sentimentPipeline.Run(batch)
 check(err)
 // batchResult is an interface so that we can treat pipelines uniformly.
-// we can cast it to the concrete type result, ok := batchResult.(*pipelines.TextClassificationOutput)
+// we can cast it to the concrete result type of this pipeline result, ok := batchResult.(*pipelines.TextClassificationOutput)
-// and do whatever we want with it s, err := json.Marshal(result) check(err)
+// and do whatever we want with it :) s, err := json.Marshal(result)
+check(err)
 fmt.Println(string(s))